mg9/MorphAGram/README.md

-##  MorphAGram: A Framework for Unsupervised and SemiSupervised Morphological Segmentation using Adaptor Grammars ##
+##  MorphAGram: A Framework for Unsupervised and Semi-Supervised Morphological Segmentation using Adaptor Grammars ##

 ### Publications